 Everest focuses strongly on the 6 principles of nurture.

-(1) Children’s learning is understood developmentally
+(1) Pupil’s learning is understood developmentally

 (2) The classroom offers a safe base

 (3) Nurture is important for the development of self esteem